alex-monroe/ff-schedule-generator/README.md

 Cross-Origin Resource Sharing (CORS) is enabled so browser-based clients can request schedules from trusted domains.
-Requests originating from `*.vercel.app` (including any paths under those subdomains) or any domain containing `google` or `gcp` are allowed.
+Requests originating from `*.vercel.app` (including any paths under those subdomains) are allowed.

 ## Example Request